top of page

 • A detailed schedule of all confirmed dates for the upcoming season will be provided at the time a member joins.
 Any additional performance requests will be brought to the director, the Board, and the chorus to determine feasibility.

-• Singers are expected to attend weekly rehearsals, currently held from 7:00-9:00 pm Wednesday nights in person and via Zoom.
+• Singers are expected to attend most weekly rehearsals, currently held from 7:00-9:00 pm Wednesday nights in person and via Zoom.

-• At least one additional rehearsal is held during the week prior to each major concert.
+• At least one additional dress rehearsal is held during the week prior to each major concert.
 Attendance is mandatory.

 • If needed, extra rehearsals will be scheduled at the Artistic Director’s discretion.